ComputerScientist-01/ComputerScientist-01/README.md

 ### Hello there 👋
-I'm Jayvardhan, a Junior Python developer and a Computer Science Engineering Sophmore.
-I'm currently learning Django and trying to explore the field of backend development.
+I'm Jayvardhan, a software developer and a Computer Science Engineering Sophmore.
+I'm currently learning the magical and vast field of Computer Science  and trying to explore the field .

 ## Check out my latest Python project
 https://jayvardhan-weather-app.herokuapp.com/